anton-dergunov/mlx/week3/README.md

 - Visualize attention maps and do other exploration of the internals
 - Print misclassified images

+- Profile the model and understand which parts are slow (it has become slower after integrating VisionToSequence)

 Fixes:
 - Make sure that data loaders are deterministic